296 acres in Orange County

-At the 296-acre Johnston Mill Nature Preserve you’ll find many of the same natural attributes as you will at its bigger, better-known neighbors, minus the crowds.
+At TLC’s 296-acre Johnston Mill Nature Preserve you’ll find many of the same natural attributes as you will at its bigger, better-known neighbors Eno River State Park and Duke Forest, minus the crowds.

 Take New Hope Creek, a two-mile stretch of which meanders through the northeast portion of the preserve.
 Like the larger Eno, it has rocky sections reminiscent of a mountain creek as well as placid, reflective stretches.
 You can enjoy nearly the entire run of New Hope Creek on Robin’s Trail, the waterway’s constant companion.

 Duke Forest, with its emphasis on research, results in a range of forest experiences.
-You’ll find the same at Johnston Mill.
-Portions of the Old Field Bluff Trail pass through early successional forest only beginning to recover from its recent farmland past.
-Meanwhile, the Beech Loop Trail begins in a maturing forest of red cedar, black walnut, tulip poplar and sweetgum, then climbs a steep bluff where stout beech more than 150 years old stand tall.
+You’ll find the same at Johnston Mill Nature Preserve.
+Portions of the Old Field Bluff Trail pass through an early successional forest only beginning to recover from their recent farmland past.
+Meanwhile, the Beech Loop Trail begins in a maturing forest of red cedar, black walnut, tulip poplar and sweetgum, then climbs a steep bluff where stout beech trees more than 150 years old stand tall.

-And just as you will along the Eno, once a center of commerce thanks to its numerous mills, you’ll find traces of the land’s human past at Johnston Mill.
+And just as you will along the Eno, once a center of commerce thanks to its numerous mills, you’ll find traces of the land’s human past at Johnston Mill Nature Preserve.
 Man’s mark here dates back thousands of years, to hunter-gatherer days when the New Hope Valley was the local grocery store.
 More recently, beginning in the first half of the 1700s, the Johnston family farmed the tract.
-You can still see evidence of their 200-year inhabitance in the faint ruins of two old gristmills along New Hope Creek, and in crumbling stone chimneys and hearths scattered about.
-(Winter, devoid of vegetation, is an especially good time to go back in time at the preserve.)
+You can still see evidence of their 200-year inhabitance in the faint ruins of two old gristmills along New Hope Creek and in scattered, crumbling stone chimneys and hearths.
+Winter, devoid of vegetation, is an especially good season for going back in time at the preserve.

-Johnston Mill’s roughly three and a half miles of trail is a fraction of what you’ll find at Duke Forest and along the Eno.
-But you can still cover much the same ground at Johnston Mill.
-And you can enjoy it in relative peace and quiet.
+Johnston Mill Nature Preserve’s roughly three and a half miles of trails may be a fraction of what you’ll find elsewhere, but you can see a lot of scenery in that short distance.
+And, you can enjoy it in relative peace and quiet.